-The substance of CEP is best understood as an intimate relationship between four distinct and powerful components working together and challenging one another.
+The substance of CEP is best understood as an intimate relationship between six distinct and powerful components working together and challenging one another.

-The major has bookends that create an overarching structure to the major and encouraged intention and reflection - the Individual Study Plan (ISP) that plans the road ahead, and the E-Portfolio that documents the experience and the road traveled.

-- The CEP core courses are six sequential seminars taken over the two years.
-These seminars act as the "stakes" within each student's individual plan.
+- 1. ISP and E-Portfolio As CEP's bookends these components create an overarching structure to the major that encourage intention and reflection the Individual Study Plan (ISP) maps the road ahead, and the E-Portfolio documents the experience and the road traveled. - 2.
+Core Courses There are six sequential core courses in CEP that are taken over two years.
+These courses act as the "stakes" within each student's ISP.
 They ground the students' journey while opening up new ideas and perspectives. - 3.
-"Methods" courses focus on building a toolbox with skills that the student will draw upon in the workplace and society.
+Methods and Diversity courses Methods courses focus on building a toolbox of skills that the student will draw upon in the workplace and society.
 These courses add a critical degree of utility and practicality to the overall journey.
-The "Diversity" course aims to give the student a perspective different from the dominant culture. - 4.
-The field experience is meant to be a series of formal and informal investments outside the confines of the traditional classroom setting.
+The "Diversity" course aims to give the student a perspective different from the dominant culture and equip them with understanding when working in communities. - 4.
+Governance and Leadership Retreats These components provide a safe but practical space to practice leadership, project management, and group collaboration. - 5.
+Internship Offers the opportunity for students to create a bridge from their academic pursuits to their professional career.
+Students practice skills and build networks that will be relevant in future endeavors. - 6.
+Senior Project Capstone A year-long independent study designed and implemented by the student that represents a culmination of a students work in the major.

+Field experience runs throughout these six components and is meant to be a series of formal and informal investments outside the confines of the traditional classroom setting.
 These allow for the discovery, testing, and practice of all that they are learning.

-Making it Happen, Making it Yours
+Making it Happen, Making it Yours.
 Fundamentally, the CEP education belongs to the student.
 The ISP may, and likely will, be revised many times to reflect changing values and course availability.
-Methods, electives courses, internships, Capstone Projects, and extracurricular experiences are chosen by students to reflect their vision for their educational paths.
+Methods, core courses, internships, capstone projects, and extracurricular experiences are chosen by students to reflect their vision for their educational paths.